Majority Snowdon II soundbar review

 There are only a few negative points.
 Firstly, we would like an HDMI input.
 While this isn’t a deal-breaker, it would be nice.

 The included cables aren’t great and there’s no optical cable.
 So it’s worth treating yourself to quality cables as they’ll last longer and perform better.

 It’s very easy to get up and running out of the box and is a noticeable improvement over TV speakers.
 Plus the 4 EQ modes and bass and treble controls improve the sound further and allow you to fine-tune your listening experience.

 Having basic controls and the AUX input easily accessible is useful as are the LEDs which change colour based on the input.
 The remote is a good size and is easy to use and understand.

 Finally, as Majority are based in the UK, they provide good support including a 3-year warranty.

-Having considered both sides, it’s a superb entry-level soundbar.
+Having considered both sides, The Majority Snowdon II Soundbar is a superb entry-level unit.
 However, you’ll want to spend more if you’re upgrading or need more inputs.
 In conclusion, our score is 6/10.